And0k/h5toGrid/readme.md

  - ``grid3d_vsz`` - create 2D grids in xy-planes
  - ``h5_copyto`` - open, modify and save all taables in Pandas HDF5 Store (see also h5reconfig)

- - ``CTD_calc`` - calculate parameters using hdf5 data:
+ - ``CTD_calc`` - calculate CTD parameters based on input CTD parameters in hdf5 format.

 ### Notes:
+Almost all programs can be executed in shell or as imported python functions with same arguments.
+Programs has named command line arguments that start with '--' (eg. ``--path C:\data.txt``) that can also be set in a config file.
+Programs has also first optional positional argument of path of configuration file (ini or yaml) where parameters has same names as arguments, but also section (group of arguments).
+If an argument is specified in more than one place, then command line values override config file values which override defaults.
+A description of all the parameters can be obtained by calling programs from the command line with the --help switch (instead of the path to the parameter file).

  If input navigation format is not GPX (for example NMEA) then convert it (I use [GPSBabel](https://www.gpsbabel.org/)).

-I usulally use this directions for calculate distance in sections:
+I usually use this directions for calculate distance in sections:
  - Gdansk Deep at right in Baltic
  - Nord always at left